Terms of business for e-sig

 3.3.2. the date the Assignment is to commence and the duration or likely duration of assignment;

-3.3.3. the Type of Work, location and hours during which the Agency Worker would be required to work;
+3.3.3. the AWR Role, Type of Work, location and hours during which the Temporary Worker would be required to work;

-3.3.4. the Actual Pay Rate that will be paid and any expenses payable by or to the Agency Worker;
+3.3.4. the Actual Pay Rate that will be paid and any expenses payable by or to the Temporary Worker;

 3.3.5. any risks to health and safety known to the Hirer in relation to the Assignment and the steps the Hirer has taken to prevent or control such risks; and